vinstech/LogUnredactor/README.md

 ### Python Script and a Web Page to un-redact a log file based on a json file.
 The Web app is compiled with flask, it will prompt for redacted log-file and json key file to un-redact it

-On a side-note i am very new with coding and this has been first python project written with the help of Chat-GPT.
+On a side-note I am a novice with coding and this has been my first python project written with the help of Chat-GPT.

 ## Python Script